staskut/find-the-ship/README.md

 ## Examples

 You can find example Python scripts in the `/examples` directory.
-These scripts were written in late 2017 to early 2018, so they are probably deprecrated by now (2025).
-Back then I used a multi-head Convolutional Neural Network (CNN) written using Keras, which you can find in the `detectorcnn.py` script.
+These scripts were written in late 2017 to early 2018, so they are probably deprecated by now (2025).
+Back then I used a multi-head Convolutional Neural Network (CNN) written in Keras, which you can find in the `/examples/detectorcnn.py` script.
+This model has an output head for each task, where the first head outputs the probability that the image is non-empty and the four other heads output probability vectors for the ship model, row, column and heading.

+### Tricks and Challenges

+* You can use the `load_samples` function in `/examples/utilities.py` to populate the input and output tensors.
+Note that the input images are loaded in greyscale, as I found it was not necessary to use the color channels.
+* The Fishing-1 and Fishing-2 ship models are sometimes hard to tell apart for me (as a human).
+During the dataset construction I found that I had to write numbers 1 and 2 at the bottom of each wooden model to tell them apart.
+Hence, the dataset may contain be a few image samples of with label Fishing-1 that correspond to Fishing-2, and vice-versa.
+Nevertheless, the `DetectorCNN` model managed to predict the correct ship model most of the time.
+* The heading of Cruiser-2 is sometimes hard to tell because of the geometry of the model.